 What is the pension annual allowance?

-The government has set an annual cap on the value of contributions you can make, tax efficiently, into a pension each year, which is called the annual allowance.
+The government has set an annual cap on the value of contributions you can make into a pension each year, that benefit from tax relief, which is called the annual allowance.

 You can contribute up to 100% of your relevant earnings and, provided your total contributions from all sources (including those made by your employer) do not exceed your annual allowance, you will receive income tax relief on your personal contributions.